 Eighteen years as an expat and 22 years of world travel have given her taste buds a worldly cultivation.
 She loves the freshness of Thai and Vietnamese food, the rustic preparation and use of local seasonal ingredients in Italian, the care and technique that goes into French cuisine, the inventiveness of modern Australian menus and the connection of foods to geography in Latin America.
 While personally choosing to eat foods that are healthy for herself and for the environment she will try anything within reason (no endangered animals).
 She has a weakness for desserts, cheese, bread, high-end alcohol and has been known to enjoy a good wine paired dinner and champagne brunch or three.

 No longer in her backpacker years, her taste for luxury accommodation and spa treatments continues to grow.
-While she enjoys the facilities and services of 5 star accommodation, luxury boutique hotels are her preference for stays.
+While she enjoys the facilities and services of 5-star accommodation, luxury boutique hotels are her preference for stays.
 She admires hoteliers who honour the local area by maintaining connections to the community both in staffing, architecture, services and culture.
-Socially responsible organizations looking to make minimal, if not beneficial, impact on their surroundings are held in high esteem.
+Socially responsible organisations looking to make minimal, if not beneficial, impact on their surroundings are held in high esteem.

 Her professional background lies in arts marketing and writing; before moving to Malaysia she worked as the Marketing Director for the Anchorage Symphony Orchestra.